-Three Months Ended March 31, 2024 Compared with the Three Months Ended March 31, 2023
+Three Months Ended March 31, 2024 June 30, 2024 Compared with the Three Months Ended March 31, 2023 June 30, 2023

 Net Sales.
-Net sales for the three months ended March 31, 2024, were \$3.9 billion, a 0.2% increase over net sales of \$3.9 billion for the three months ended March 31, 2023.
-Net sales from acquisitions increased net sales by 1.9%, partially offset by commodity price deflation of 1.7%, while core organic sales remained flat due to the effect of gains from single-family starts increases being offset by decreases in the multi-family, repair-and-remodel and other segments.
+Net sales for the three months ended March 31, 2024 June 30, 2024, were \$3.9 billion \$4.5 billion, a 0.2% increase over 1.6% decrease from net sales of \$3.9 billion for the three months ended March 31, 2023 June 30, 2023.
+Net Core organic sales decreased net sales by 3.8%, primarily due to a continued downward trend in the multi-family customer segment partially offset by increases in the single-family and repair and remodel and other customer segments, while net sales from acquisitions and commodity price inflation increased net sales by 1.9% and 0.3%, partially offset by commodity price deflation of 1.7%, while core organic sales remained flat due to the effect of gains from single-family starts increases being offset by decreases in the multi-family, repair-and-remodel and other segments, respectively.